MASSIMO MERCELLI, flute

 Nino Rota: Concerto for Strings

-Rachel Portman: Suite for flute and orchestra
+Rachel Portman: Filmscapes for flute and orchestra

-Benjamin Britten: Simple Symphony, op.
+Benjamin Britten: Simple Symphony, Op.
 4

 Important information